yt-project/yt/doc/source/installing.rst

 - `Anaconda/conda <https://docs.conda.io/en/latest/index.html>`_
 - `virtualenv <https://virtualenv.pypa.io/en/latest/>`_

 We strongly recommend you choose and learn one.
-However, it is way beyond the scope of this page to cover every situation.
+However, it is beyond the scope of this page to cover every situation.

 We will show you how to install a stable release or from source, using conda